 We tweeted about the engulfing candle setup the day it happened (see below).
 But we mentioned our intention of buying on the dip, and thankfully, we got what we wanted.

 We won't go into too much depth here as there are many ways to set price targets, but your target with this strategy is generally going to be the high (if you're long) or low (if you're short) of the previous swing, or you can take profits when new highs/lows are made.
 You can also draw trend lines or horizontal support/resistance points and take profits there, or use a trailing stop loss.

-A great charting platform that we would recommend for serious traders is TradingView.
-We use it every day as it has many useful tools and is very customizable.
+Another great charting platform that we would recommend for serious traders is TradingView.
+We use often as it has many useful tools and is very customizable.
 There is also an active trading community where people from all over the world post their trade ideas, so you never run out of ideas.